 Music lessons and ensembles are open to all students.
 Students cannot pre-register for lessons and ensembles; instead they may enroll in lessons and ensembles only with the permission of the appropriate teacher or director.
 Permission must be obtained during the first week of classes each semester.
 Policies and timetables for adding, dropping, and withdrawing from lessons and ensembles are the same as those for all other courses.
 See the Catalog for policies concerning the granting of grades and credit for lessons and ensembles.

-Choir and voice lessons Dr. Fleming Piano and organ lessons and accompanying e Chamber Orchestra and string lessons Dr. Griebling Wind Ensemble (Band) and woodwind, brass, and percussion n lessons Dr. Fannin
+Choir and voice lessonsDr.
+Fleming Piano and organ lessons and accompanyingDr.
+Krebs/Dr. Boehm Chamber Orchestra and string lessonsDr.
+Griebling Wind Ensemble (Band) and woodwind, brass, and percussion lessonsDr.
+Fannin